omni.isaac.lab.managers#

 The indices of the bodies from the asset required by the term.

-Whether to preserve indices ordering to match with that in the specified joint or body names.
+Whether to preserve indices ordering to match with that in the specified joint, body, or object collection names.

 Methods: